NBI Ireland: Rural Internet through the NBI rollout

 Fibre speeds are on average ten times faster than copper-based ADSL connections

-Where Is the NBI Rollout up To?
+How Is the NBI Rollout Going?

 We would all love to get faster internet as soon as possible, and the NBI rollout is set to be a great success in satisfying this desire.
 Currently, the NBI rollout is divided into 227 deployment areas, 33 of which so far are rolled out.
 To get check where the NBI rollout is up to in your area, you can view this NBI rollout map, which shows you exactly what developmental or deployment stage each county is at.